 We also made sure to enjoy a multi-course dinner at Vedge and mostly shared small dishes like the stuffed avocado and potato leek tart.
 Dessert was my favorite: the Black and Blue was dark chocolate truffles that melted as soon as they hit my mouth, smooth ube ice cream, and a blue matcha marshmallow cream.
 Sean’s dessert included wasabi pea ice cream, and I appreciate their innovation with their dishes.
 It’s spendy but makes for a lovely date night.

 LUHV Vegan Deli can be found inside the Reading Terminal Market, which is a pretty animal meat heavy place, though we saw some other places advertising vegan options (Fox and Son even has a yummy funnel cake!).
 LUHV makes a lot of their own products, but they carry some meats from The Herbivorous Butcher.
-The Sausage, Egg, and Egg Breakfast Sandwich was the perfect way to start the day: super flavorful with a nice variety of textures.
+The Sausage, Egg, and Cheese Breakfast Sandwich was the perfect way to start the day: super flavorful with a nice variety of textures.

 I also had a great time checking out V Marks the Shop which is a vegan convenience store in south Philly.
 My friends Carlo and Carmella recently opened the shop and I found way too much that I wanted to buy.
 They have a selection of shelf stable, fridge, and freezer items.
 It’s a must visit when you’re in town.